 To read the Child Death Review Protocol for Gloucestershire, CLICK HERE

-The deaths of all babies / children under 18 years resident in Gloucestershire, regardless of where the death took place, should be notified to the Gloucestershire Safeguarding Children Partnership using the online Notification Form which can be accessed by clicking here
+The deaths of all babies / children under 18 years (excluding live born terminations) resident in Gloucestershire, regardless of where the death took place, should be notified to the Gloucestershire Safeguarding Children Partnership using the online Notification Form which can be accessed CLICK HERE

 Deaths of children not normally resident in the Gloucestershire area and who die here should also be notified using this link.
 This information will be passed onto the relevant Panel who will then coordinate the information.